NOTE: This webtool is a prototype. Please provide feedback to sidfex@polarprediction.net

 MOSAiC), a year-long trans-Arctic drift campaign commencing in autumn 2019.
 SIDFEx is part of the World Meteorological Organization’s Year of Polar Prediction (

 IABP) on a regular basis.
-Most groups derive their 10-days toseasonal-range forecasts by means of diagnostic Lagrangian tracking based on prediction drift fields of coupled or uncoupled general circulation models.
+Most groups derive their daily-to-seasonal forecasts by means of diagnostic Lagrangian tracking based on prediction drift fields of coupled or uncoupled general circulation models.
 Some groups submit ensembles of drift trajectories instead of single (deterministic) trajectories, and several groups submit their forecasts in (near-)real-time.

 This site is a webtool that allows you to:

-(1) Get an overview on the current set of SIDFEx targets, including their past movements and their status, and also an
+Get an overview on the current set of SIDFEx targets, including their past movements and their status (tab

-(2) Explore the past forecasts and how they performed in comparison with obversations (tab 'Browse forecast archive').
+Explore the past forecasts and how they performed in comparison with obversations (tab

-(3) Retrieve (near-)real-time forecasts for the currently active SIDFEx targets, including targets related to the MOSAiC Drift.
+Retrieve (near-)real-time forecasts for the currently active SIDFEx targets (tab

 This site is based on R-Shiny and the